jundalisay/superblist/content/en/research/indian/gospel/chapter-22c.md

 {{< /l >}}

+{{< r a="Vijay" >}}
-VIJAY (smiling): "But he can be cured by an exorcist if he finds one."
+(smiling): "But he can be cured by an exorcist if he finds one."
+{{< /r >}}

 In answer to Vijay Sri Ramakrishna only said, "That depends on the will of God."
 Then he went on with his talk about women.

 {{< l a="Ramakrishna" >}}
 Everyone I talk to says, 'Yes, sir, my wife is good.'
 Nobody says that his wife is bad.
+{{< /l  >}}

 (All laugh.)

+{{< l a="Ramakrishna" >}}
 Those who constantly live with 'woman and gold' are so infatuated with it that they don't see things properly.

-Chess-players oftentimes cannot see the right move for their pieces on the board.
+Chess-players often cannot see the right move for their pieces on the board.
 But those who watch the game from a distance can understand the moves more accurately.

-"Woman is the embodiment of māyā.
-In the course of his hymn to Rāma, Nārada said: 'O Rāma, all men are parts of Thee.
+Woman is the embodiment of māyā.

+In his hymn to Rāma, Nārada said: 'O Rāma, all men are parts of Thee.
 All women are parts of Sita, the personification of Thy māyā.

 Please deign to grant that I may have pure love for Thy Lotus Feet and that I may not be deluded by Thy world bewitching māyā.
 I do not want any other favour than that.'
 {{< /l >}}